querydsl/querydsl/querydsl-sql/README.md

       <version>1.6.1</version>
     </dependency>

-The querydsl-sql-codegen dependency can be skipped, if code generation happens via Maven or Ant.

 **Code generation via Maven**

 This functionality is also available as a Maven plugin.
 The presented example can be declared like this in the POM :